 “Then you will call on me and come and pray to me, and I will listen to you.” – Jeremiah 29:12

 Throughout the years, we’ve been tremendously blessed to be able to work with men and women struggling with drug and alcohol addiction.
 There’s still great work to be done and many people to reach.
-We ask that you please keep Adult & Teen Challenge in your prayers as the Holy Spirit directs our programs and ministries into the future.
+We ask that you please keep Great Lakes Men’s and Women’s Milwaukee rehab centers in your prayers as the Holy Spirit directs our programs and ministries into the future.
 Your support means the world to us.